Piggy Logo

 }

-Then add then follow annotations to Pod.
-You may notice, you don’t have to provide the Piggy Webhooks address in this mode.
+Then add the following annotations to the Pod.
+Note that you don’t have to provide the Piggy Webhooks address in this mode.

 apiVersion: v1